PaulKennett/LeafRange/README.md

 * range chart that shows how well the estiimate matches reality (stores jouurney data in EEPROM over multiple drives)
 * shows battery pack temperature in Centigrate (more understandable than the temp "bars") when the battery is cold or hot
 * auto-starts a journey odo (multiple trips on a single charge)
-* range calculation factors in: battery State of Charge, battery State of Health, and battery temperature
+* range calculation factors in: battery State of Charge, battery State of Health, and battery temperature (see https://github.com/PaulKennett/LeafRange/wiki/Notes}

 The significance of the range chart feature is that it makes it much easier to adjust your driving to achieve a desired range.